Using IconVectors with VS Code Copilot

 2. Create the MCP configuration

-Use either a workspace file .vscode/mcp.json or your VS Code user MCP configuration and add:
+Use either a workspace file .vscode/mcp.json or your VS Code user MCP configuration.

 {